by Kathy Clarkson and Anton Mei Brandt

 [KC]: Zordar knows everything about him, including psychologically.
 Because of the supervillain thing.

 [AMB]: Speaking of his telepathic ability, do you think it’s based on Teresa’s cosmo wave?
 I’d wager it is.
+In fact, I’d go so far as to say it’s the same kind used by the Jirellan space witches.

 The anti-planet missiles have stopped at an altitude of 500 meters, effectively holding the planet hostage.
 Sanada wagers that the Zoelguut-class ship in the middle is responsible for directing the missiles to the most appropriate places, acting as a control center.
-He thinks they should leave the planet before it’s too late, but before he say so Hijikata urges the crew to do what they can until the refugees are safe.
+He thinks they should leave the planet before it’s too late, but before he can say so Hijikata urges the crew to do what they can until the refugees are out of harm’s way.
 Just then, Miki Saijo informs them that the refugees are about to depart, giving Yamato full effectiveness in combat.
 On Ryu’s orders they prep the Wave-Motion Shield and ready the guns, pushing toward the Zoelguut.

 [AMB]: Hijikata is quite the daredevil.
 Seeing him finally shine as a ship commander really helps hammer home how he and Okita truly were alike, both bleeding hearts hiding behind stoicism.